The UK’s only dedicated Road and Sewer Section Bond specialist.

 Purpose of a Section 38 Bond:

-The primary purpose of a Section 38 bond is to guarantee that a developer completes roadworks to the required specifications and standards.
+The primary purpose of a Section 38 Bond is to guarantee that a developer completes roadworks to the required specifications and standards.
 The bond ensures that, in the event the developer fails to complete the works, the local authority can use the bond to fund the completion of the roadworks.

 When is a Section 38 Bond Required?

-A Section 38 bond is required when a developer is:
+A Section 38 Bond is required when a developer is:

 How It Works: